aljanabim/simple_webrtc_nodejs_client/README.md

 ## Usage

-This client works out of the box with the signaling server created in this [repository](https://github.com/aljanabim/simple_webrtc_signaling_server).
-You can use it locally to play with the client logic, or deploy it on the web using your deployment service of choice (eg. Heroku, GCP, AWS, Azure, Vercel, Netlify, etc.).
+This client works out of the box with the signaling server created in the [Simple WebRTC Signaling Server](https://github.com/aljanabim/simple_webrtc_signaling_server) repository.
+Make sure you have a running local or deployed instance of the signlaing server before proceeding.
+You can use the signaling server locally, to play with the client logic and the examples, or deploy it on the web using your deployment service of choice (eg. Heroku, GCP, AWS, Azure, Vercel, Netlify, etc.).

 ### Development